nsoss/srce-desktop-app/README.md

 changes.

 Optionally, you can use [nvm] to manage your local Node versions.
 This will ensure consistency between local and release environments.
-However, the latest LTS version _should_ always work (in theory).
+The latest LTS version _should_ always work.

 Editor support is provided for [Visual Studio Code], with features such as import sorting configured out of the box.
 Configure the [Prettier extension] for